 Yes, my go to character is Cody.
 My older brother’s choice was always Guy.

 What the critics said:

-What are your memories of Double Dragon?
+What are your memories of Mighty Final Fight?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @Nicklovestogame.